ferdousbhai/deno-chat/README.md

 1. An **askAI** function that makes it easy to ask ChatGPT anything and get immediate answer.
-2. A **AI** class that allows custom system instruction, and makes it easy to interact with a bot in a multi-turn conversation.
+2. An **AI** class that allows custom system instruction, and makes it easy to interact with a bot in a multi-turn conversation by introducing a session type to store data for each chat.

 ### Ask AI anything